reframejs/reframe/docs/overview.template.md

 <br/>

-**Backend only** (Old-school apps.
-Mobile web apps.)
+**Backend only**

+Stack composed of:
+ - Node.js Backend

-If you don't need interactive views, then we recommand to create an app that has no (or almost no) browser-side JavaScript.
+We recommand this if you don't need interactive views.

+The app  has no (or almost no) browser-side JavaScript.

 You still use JavaScript on the server with Node.js and with React to generate the HTML of your pages.

-You can as well create an app composed of backend + database/ORM.
+(React can render views not only to the DOM but as well to HTML.)

+This stack is well suited for mobile.
+(Browser-side JavaScript is a performance killer for mobile.)

+You can add a Node.js ORM to that stack.

 <br/>

-**Mixed Web Apps** (MWA)
+**Mixed Web Apps**

+We introduce what we call "Mixed Web Apps"
 Reframe introduces a new kind of apps that combine old-school non-interactive HTML pages and modern interactive pages.